AG-Baum/flow-counting/README.md

 ## Usage

-Build it like any other Rust programm with cargo and provide a sutable hdf5 file.
+Build it like any other Rust program with cargo and provide a suitable hdf5 file.
 The software looks for the keys:

 key | description
 ----|------------